seanpm2001/Documentation/OldVersions/Documentation_REPOLIST/1/1-100/README.txt

 //// https://github.com/seanpm2001/URLL-Specification
 //// A list of all Documentation repositories by @seanpm2001
 //// MAJOR WORK IN PROGRESS
-//// As of 2025, Friday, July 18th
+//// As of 2025, Monday, July 21st

 //// TODO: Check documentation repositories for the WacOS project

+//// 2025.07.21: Development on this repository didn't die for the past 3 days, there was just nothing to add.
+Just another weekend with no new documentation repositories.

+//// OLD MESSAGES

 //// 2025.07.16: I forgot to update the core documentation repository again yesterday, data from yesterday was written, but not published until today

-//// OLD MESSAGES

 //// 2025.07.10: I forgot to update the core documentation repository yesterday, data from yesterday was written, but not published until today
 //// 2025.07.07: Development on this repository didn't die for the past 3 days, there was just nothing to add
 //// 2025.06.30: Development on this repository didn't die for the past 3 days, there was just nothing to add